BASAKSemih/BASAKSemih/README.md

 - 🌱 I’m currently learning Symfony 5
 - 🥅 2020 Goals: Contribute more to Open Source projects, be the best  !
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love correct bugs !

 ### Languages and Tools: